 Getting on track with one of Europe's largest construction equipment stockists

 Cautrac found Fever online and approached us to design and build a new website.
-The brief was to completely overhaul their website, with improved design, navigation with easy access to products and services, not to mention making it multi-device friendly.
+The brief was to completely overhaul their website with an improved design, plus develop navigation with easy access to products and services, not to mention making it multi-device friendly.

 Having established the sitemap, we moved onto the basic structure of the site using a wireframe design.
 Wire-framing a website is vital to our process because it helps us plan content structure and user navigation ahead of the design phase.
 This is also useful for the client to have an idea of how the site will be laid out for smaller mobile devices.

 It was clear from the offset that most users of the site would be stereotypically male, heavy-handed, fried breakfast, builder types.
 Therefore, we knew the navigation had to be no-nonsense, accessible and easy to use, with bold type and good levels of contrast throughout.

 Without reinventing the wheel, we had some creative freedom with the brand style of Cautrac.
 We introduced yellow to the colour palette as it was the dominant industry colour, without making it look too much like a certain yellow specific brand!
 Ahem.